alehechka/htmx-go/docs/htmx-extensions.md

 ## Available Extensions and Usage

+> All `src` attributes below point at `latest` and thus your site will always pull the latest version of the extension scripts.
+If you would like have more control about taking updates, it is recommended to replace `latest` in the path with a tagged release.

 ### The `title-header` Extension

 This extension adds client support for a new `Hx-Title` response header that when present will update the browser tab's title element with the content provided.
 If the header is provided but with no content, the title will not be updated.